 - Types, patterns, stages, classification of hair loss are all the synonyms.

-- Although clearly visualize the most common, typical types of hair loss, Norwood classification is an anatomical one.
+- Although it clearly visualizes the most common, typical types of hair loss, Norwood classification is an anatomical one per se.
 It fails to take individual patterns of hair loss and certain mixed and incomplete forms of hair loss into consideration.
 Sometimes, it also fails to integrate some hair losses and important variables of modern hair restoration surgery.

 Dr. Maral’s Grading System of Hair Loss in Men: